The Governing BODY

 - Obtaining quotations with a view to placing contracts/orders, once the relevant Committee has drawn up a specification.

-- Considering applications from staff for variation to contract (secondments, early retirements, leave of absence, reduced working hours etc.).
+- Considering applications from staff for a variation to contract (secondments, early retirements, leave of absence, reduced working hours, etc).

 - Ensuring all personnel records are held securely.

 - Reviewing annually the staffing structure of the school, ensuring that it meets the requirements of the curriculum and is in line with the School Improvement Plan.